lincolnmartin/credit-risk-classification/README.md

 - interest rate
 - debt to income ratio of borrower's income
 - number of accounts the borrower held
-- marks against the borrower
+- negative marks against the borrower
 - total debt

 Results